 However, this approach means you’ve no control over this part of the customer’s journey.

 You only get that control by selling direct-to-consumer (D2C).
 When you sell D2C, you manage e-Commerce payments yourself as part of your order to delivery system.

 Having a direct connection with the online shopper sounds great.
 But, there are challenges to managing e-Commerce payments yourself.

 You need a payment system which is secure, reliable and controls how payments work on your site.
 All good, but how do you actually do this?

 The good news is you have choices.
 After all, other stores have already set up e-Commerce payments before you.

-You set up an account with them which connects to your bank account.
-When the customer pays them for an order, the money’s then transferred into your account.
+You set up an account with them and connects it to your bank account.
+When the customer pays them for an order, the money’s then transferred (less their fee) to your account.
 It’s safe and secure.
 However, it depends on customers already using those services, which not all customers do.

 Payment gateways are secure website systems.
 They act as intermediaries for payments between a customer’s card provider, and your bank account.